The Roth IRA vs. traditional IRA – they’re basically the same plan, right?

 In fact, just about anywhere that you can invest money, you can set up an IRA account.

 Within many of these accounts, you also have nearly unlimited investment options.
-This includes stocks, bonds, mutual funds, exchange-traded funds (ETFs), futures and options, commodities, government securities and real estate investment trusts (REITs).
+This includes stocks and bonds, mutual funds and exchange-traded funds (ETFs), futures and options, commodities, government securities, and real estate investment trusts (REITs).

 The IRS has a very short list of prohibited IRA investments.
 Those include: